Turbak's invasion of Assam: Background

 Subsequently, garrisons were posted at Sala, Singiri, and on the Bharali.
 Singiri, under the command of Barpatra Gohain.
 The Muhammadans resumed their march up the Brahmaputra, and another encounter took place at Temeni.
 Kangaripara, under the command of Senglung Barpatrugohain, was subsequently invaded by a fresh Muslim general, Bit Malik (also known as Mit Manik).
 The Ahoms again defeated the Muslims, and their general was slain in action.

 The Ahoms captured fifty horses, besides many cannons and guns.
 The pursuit of the retreating enemy went up to Khagarijan, the present Nowgong.
 Suhungmung rewarded the Ahom soldiers for their service after the battle.
 By early 1532, a new fort had been built at Temeni under the supervision of Senglung.
 Suhungmung eventually rewarded Barpatra Gohain with a beautiful girl and with an elegant trophy and a ceremonial tribute known as the Rikkhvan Ceremony.

 Invasion

 James Rennell's 1776 map shows the Brahmaputra's flow before an earthquake on 2 April 1762 and the Teesta River flowing in three channels to the Ganga before a flood in 1787.

 Battle of Singri

-In 1532, a Bengali Muslim commander named Turbak invaded Ahom territory with 1,000 cavalry, 30 elephants, and plenty of guns and cannons.
+In 1532, a Turco-Afghan commander named Turbak invaded Ahom territory with 1,000 cavalry, 30 elephants, and plenty of guns and cannons.
 He set up his camp near the fort at Singiri.
 He set up camp near the fort at Singiri.
-Suklen, Ahom forces crossed Brahmaputra, and then, against warnings by the astrologers, they attacked the Muslim camp, and the result of the battle proved disastrous to the Ahoms: eight of its commanders including Frasengmung were killed.
+Suklen, Ahom forces crossed the Brahmaputra, and then, against warnings by the astrologers, they attacked the Muslim camp, and the result of the battle proved disastrous to the Ahoms: eight of its commanders, including Phrasengmung, were killed.
 Suklen narrowly escaped with a grievous wound.
 The Muslims held back the advance for the rainy season at Koilabar.